narenvivek/docker-acr-aks/README.md

 ### Deploy frontend image to the cluster
 Please ensure you are using the correct version of the image.

-`kubectl create deployment my-frontend-nginx-app --image=simpleregrepo.azurecr.io/ngnix-frontend:v1`
+`kubectl create deployment my-frontend-nginx-app --image=<your ACR>.azurecr.io/ngnix-frontend:v1`

 ### Deploy the LoadBalancer type service